jankrepl/pychubby/docs/source/basic_example.rst

   :align: center

-`pychubby` implements a class :code:`LandmarkFace` which stores  all relevant data that enable face warping.
+:code:`pychubby` implements a class :code:`LandmarkFace` which stores  all relevant data that enable face warping.
 Namely it is the image itself and 68 landmark points.
-To instantiate a `LandmarkFace` one needs to use a utility class method :code:`estimate`.
+To instantiate a :code:`LandmarkFace` one needs to use a utility class method :code:`estimate`.